dszopa/dszopa.github.io/README.md

 # dszopa.github.io
 A static github pages site where I will keep links to some of my personal projects as well as blogs that are made using Jekyll

-The website can be reached live at [dszopa.github.io](https://dszopa.github.io)
+The website can be reached live at [dszopa.github.io](https://dszopa.github.io) with the blog located at [dszopa.github.io/blog](http://dszopa.github.io/blog)